Hydrogen transfer in protic solvents

+Hydrogen transfer in protic solvents describes the tendency for Hydrogen ions to migrate, often spontaneously, creating acids and bases from substances with neutral acidity.

 Autoprotolysis

 In chemistry, autoprotolysis is a molecular autoionization, a chemical reaction in which a proton is transferred between two identical molecules, one of which acts as a Brønsted acid, releasing a proton that is accepted by the other molecule, which acts as a Brønsted base.
 Any chemical that contains both acidic hydrogen and lone pairs of electrons to accept H+ can undergo autoprotolysis.

 For example, water undergoes autoprotolysis in the self-ionization of water reaction.

 For example, ammonia in its purest form may undergo autoprotolysis: